Lymph nodes & spleen, nonlymphoma

 Gross description

-• Enlarged and matted lymph nodes replaced by firm, white tissue
+• Enlarged lymph node replaced by firm, white tissue

 Gross images